-- 1 Fair value of cash and deposits, trade receivables, trade payables, and other current financial assets and liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments. - 2 Borrowings are evaluated by the Company based on parameters such as interest rates, specific country risk factors, credit risk and other risk characteristics.
-Fair value of variable interest rate borrowings approximates their carrying values.
-Risk of non-performance for the company is considered to be insignificant in valuation. - 3 The Financial Assets above do not include investments in fellow subsidiary which are carried at cost in terms of the option available in Ind AS 27 "Separate Financial Statements".
+- 1 Fair value of cash and deposits, trade receivables, trade payables, and other current financial assets and liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments. - 2 Long-term variable-rate borrowings are evaluated by the Company based on parameters such as interest rates, credit risk and other risk characteristics.
+Fair value of